paulcheeba/chat-pruner/README.md

 - Only the last 200 messages are shown at once.
 - Clicking anywhere on a row will toggle its checkbox.
-- You can use the “Select All” box at the top to quickly select every deletable message.
+- Use the “Select All” box at the top to quickly select every deletable message.
-- If you don’t see the button, make sure the module is enabled and you have the right permissions.
+- If you don’t see the Manage Chat button, make sure you’re the GM and the module is enabled.

 ---

 ## Who should use it

-- **Game Masters** who want to tidy up cluttered chat logs.
+- **Game Masters** who want to tidy up cluttered chat logs and remove unneeded messages.
-- **Players** who want to clear their own old rolls or test messages (if the GM allows).